 An electric circuit breaker is an important part of your home’s electrical wiring system.
 It is designed to discontinue the flow of electricity the moment a fault, such as an overload or short circuit occurs.
-Circuit breakers come in a variety of sizes, depending on the area that they cover.
-As a home owner it is important to know about some common electric circuit breaker problems, and their solutions.
+Circuit breakers come in a variety of sizes, depending on the appliances that they cover.
+As a homeowner, it is important to know about some common electric circuit breaker problems and their solutions.

 Understand Electric Circuit Breaker Terminology

 To be able to properly troubleshoot an electric circuit breaker you need to be aware of the basic terminology involved.
 This includes the following terms: